Breaking Barriers, Breaking Bread, and Breaking Through

 Recognition For Fighting The Good Fight

-Ms. Young received the Outstanding Achievement Award by Cincinnati Women’s Political Caucus for her pioneering work bringing minority women into the political realm, including recruiting and running for free the campaign for the first Asian American woman to be elected countywide and co-chairing the campaign of the first African American judge to be elected countywide.
+Hamilton County declared a Michele Lori Young Day and the City of Cincinnati has also honored Ms. Young.
+Ms. Young’s honors include the Outstanding Achievement Award by Cincinnati Women’s Political Caucus for her pioneering work bringing minority women into the political realm, including recruiting and running for free the campaign for the first Asian American woman to be elected countywide and co-chairing the campaign of the first African American judge to be elected countywide.

 Ms. Young received the 2022 Leadership in Empowerment Award at the AAPI Heritage Celebration and is presently advisory chair for the Asian American Coalition of Ohio.
 Ms. Young is a board member of the Cincinnati American Jewish Committee, who co-founded the Black Jewish Table of Understanding.
 She is part of the team of Interfaith leaders that founded Kids4Peace, the first summer camp where local Muslim, Christian, and Jewish Kids come together.
-She is a member of the Equasion, the Cincinnatus Association and the Potter Stewart Inn of Court, and 2022 member of the Leadership Ohio cohort.
+She is a member of the Equasion, an interfaith non-profit, the Cincinnatus Association, a Master of the Potter Stewart Inn of Court, and 2022 member of the Leadership Ohio cohort.